nelhage/rules_boost/README.md

 # `rules_boost` -- Bazel build rules for [Boost](https://www.boost.org)

-> **_NOTE:_** Most parts of `rules_boost` have been migrated to the [Bazel Central Registry](https://registry.bazel.build/).
+## NOTE: Most parts of `rules_boost` have been migrated to the [Bazel Central Registry](https://registry.bazel.build/).

-> So instead of using `rules_boost` you can make use of the Bazel Central Registry (BCR).
+Instead of using `rules_boost`, consider making use of [the Boost packages](https://registry.bazel.build/search?q=boost) in the Bazel Central Registry (BCR).

-> The Usage of the BCR also comes with the advantage that it supports different Boost versions whereas `rules_boost` always only supports one specific Boost version.
+Among other advantages, the BCR supports using different Boost versions, while `rules_boost` always only supports one specific Boost version.

-> If a certain Boost library or version is missing you can make a "module wanted" request in the [BCR issue tracker](https://github.com/bazelbuild/bazel-central-registry/issues).
+If a certain Boost library or version is missing you can make a "module wanted" request in the [BCR issue tracker](https://github.com/bazelbuild/bazel-central-registry/issues).

-> Nevertheless, this repository still serves as a reference for the missing parts that have not been migrated to BCR so far.
+This repository remains for compatibility for users who predate BCR, and as a reference for a few the missing parts that have not been migrated to BCR so far.
+The work in this repository contributed towards the Boost packaging efforts in BCR, but it is now considered legacy and new users are recommended to migrate to BCR.
+If you are interested in contributing to the Bazel Boost support effort consider, invest your time in the BCR approach instead of this repository.

-> The BCR effort would probably not be possible without the contributions of this repository, nevertheless, it is time to move over to BCR.
-In the case you want to contribute to the Bazel Boost support effort consider invest your time in the BCR approach instead of this repository.
+## Using `rules_boost`

 Copy this into your Bazel `MODULE.bazel` file to add this repo as an external dependency, making sure to update to the [latest commit](https://github.com/nelhage/rules_boost/commits/master) per the instructions below.